jayoung/MKtests_JY/README.md

 pop2_seq1   GAG
 ```

+(file = BigH1_CDS_with_sim.fasta.  problem codon = bases 853-855, and choosing seqs 1,16,28,1115 demonstrates the issue)

 In this case, the ancestral codon of pop1 is most likely to be GAG.

 The A->C polymorphism at position 2 is counted OK as a non-synonymous polymorphism